Components of a Commercial Lightning Protection System

 How the System Works

 Lightning protection systems are designed to protect a structure and provide a specified path to harness and safely ground the supercharged current of the lightning bolt.
-The system neither attracts nor repels a strike, but receives the stroke and routes it harmlessly into the earth, thus discharging the dangerous electrical event.
+The system neither attracts nor repels a strike but receives the strike and routes it harmlessly into the earth, thus discharging the dangerous electrical event.

 Investment in a lightning protection system will protect your organization’s investment in its property and equipment.
 In addition to structural protection, surge arresters and suppressors are devices designed to protect a building’s electronics and software systems from harmful lightning surges.